Debbie Lynch-White

 Debbie Lynch-White (born 1986) is a Canadian film and television actress from Quebec.
-Most noted for her performance in the 2018 film La Bolduc in the title role as folk singer Mary Rose-Anna "La Bolduc" Travers, she was previously known for her regular supporting role as prison guard Nancy Prévost in the television series Unité 9, and will appear in the forthcoming series Le Jeu and Une autre histoire.
+Most noted for her performance in the 2018 film La Bolduc in the title role as folk singer Mary Rose-Anna "La Bolduc" Travers, she was previously known for her regular supporting role as prison guard Nancy Prévost in the television series Unité 9.
+She has also appeared in the television series Le Jeu and Une autre histoire, and the film Sisters and Neighbors!
+(Nos belles-sœurs).

+Since then, the actress Debbie Lynch-White has hosted a documentary series called Histoire de coming-out.
+In 2023, Debbie also hosts Amour Libre, another documentary series directed by Maude Sabbagh.